roeltje788/brum/README.md

 ## Workflow

-Brum is meant to be used in the following order:
+Brum has different types of modes.
+In most of the cases the workflow will look similar to the following order:

 ### 0: Get zone file
 First a file should be created with the zone file to be used by Brum.